biscuit-auth/website/docs/src/Specifications.md

 This scope annotation is then turned into a set of block ids before evaluation.
 Authorizer facts and rules are assigned a dedicated block id that's distinct from the authority and from the extra blocks.

-Only facts which origin is a _subset_ of these trusted origins are matched.
+Only facts whose origin is a _subset_ of these trusted origins are matched.
 The authorizer block id and the current block id are always part of these trusted origins.

 ### Checks